 Car insurance companies consider several factors when setting premiums.
 These include personal information such as your age, driving history and experience.
 Your ability to manage your credit score is also a determinant, along with where you live in Idaho.

-Comparing quotes from several providers helps you find more affordable rates.
+The average car insurance cost for an Idaho driver is about $745 per year, but comparing quotes from several providers helps you find more affordable rates.
 USAA offers the cheapest minimum car insurance in Idaho at $182 per year on average, but it's only available to former or present military members and their families.
 State Farm, which offers more widely affordable insurance, is also an affordable option.
 A policy with similar coverage costs an average of $284 annually.

 These prices are only estimates based on rates for an average Idaho driver and should not be used to compare insurance prices.